lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

     ]
 ```

 In other words, declaring types with validation blocks is reduced to saying "this is a validation block" (using the interface) and "under these conditions, you get these errors" (implementing the interface), which I believe we can all agree is the absolut minimum amount of code one can expect to write to define this behaviour.
-It's not just the type declaration that's concise, creating a block can be as simple as calling `Text.ofSring s`, which returns a `Result<'text,'error>`.
+It's not just the type declaration that's concise, creating a block can be as simple as calling `Text.ofSring s`, which returns a `Result<'text, 'error>`.

 ### They are actually — really — blocks